salimrabat/FNSR-Project/README.md

 Game name: Random Rhythm.

-The main purpose is to design a very simple yet somewhat appealing game.
-Our idea is to develop a rhythm game but with random beats instead of ready-made courses.
-Despite the genre being called rhythm, we realize that music is an optional layer of complexity and it depends how much we manage to get done in time.
+Why the name Random Rhythm?
+Our idea is to develop a rhythm game but unlike popular rhythm games, our beats are spawned on random columns.
+This is also a reason we have no music.
+It gets quite complicated if randomness should suit music.

 Our current game has randomly generated inputs, a feedback signal for each correct hit and a score counter.
 Screenshot: [Random Rhythm](https://github.com/salimrabat/FNSR-Project/wiki/Random-Rhythm-preview).

 It is thought that if this game is developed further, open-source music (of course), graphics and more special effects are on the board.